Cybersecurity

 Additionally, NGAV solutions often include features like real-time monitoring and behavioral analysis to observe the actions of applications and files on a system.
 By continuously monitoring system activity, NGAV can identify and block suspicious behavior before it can cause harm.

-For instance, if a file exhibits characteristics typical of ransomware—such as attempting to encrypt numerous files rapidly—the NGAV solution can immediately quarantine the file and prevent it from executing further.
-This real-time response capability helps users avoid downloading and running malicious software, offering an additional layer of security beyond traditional antivirus programs.
+For instance, if a downloaded file exhibits characteristics typical of ransomware, such as attempting to encrypt numerous files rapidly, the NGAV solution can immediately quarantine the file and prevent it from executing further.
+This real-time response capability helps users avoid running malicious software if it is downloaded, offering an additional layer of security beyond traditional antivirus programs.

 2. Strong User Credentials